-Low-glycemic plans is ideal for individuals trying to lose weight, manage prediabetes or type 2 diabetes, as well as prevent chronic diseases such as obesity and heart disease .
+Low-glycemic plans are ideal for individuals trying to lose weight, manage prediabetes or type 2 diabetes, as well as prevent chronic diseases such as obesity and heart disease .

-Whole foods (moderate glycemic) plans follow most of the same guidelines as a low-glycemic plan, but allows for a little more flexibility of additional carbs such as sweet potatoes, quinoa, and organic brown or wild rice.
-It eliminates the risk of processed foods, and helps you feel full longer.
+Whole foods (moderate glycemic) plans follow most of the same guidelines as a low-glycemic plan but allow for a little more flexibility of additional carbs such as sweet potatoes, quinoa, and organic brown or wild rice.
+It eliminates the risk of processed foods and helps you feel full longer.

 The above guidelines are based on general recommendations of popular meal plans.
 For custom, individualized meal plans contact your nearest Cenegenics location to discover how Cenegenics can help you live well, longer.

 Choosing the right nutritional plan is truly dependent upon your individual goals, medical history, and current lifestyle.
 Cenegenics is focused on treating the individual and helping to optimize overall health and wellness.